uaarg/pigeon/README.md

 Implemented Features:
 ---------------------
+* Imports images that exist in the target folder on startup
-* Monitors a folder for images added to it
+* Monitors the folder for new images added to it
 * Displays a scrollable list of images
 * Displays a main image as selected from the scrollable list
 * Settings area for specifying and saving settings